 Western Paris: the perfect place for families

-Another asset to western Paris is: Green spaces such as the Parc Monceau (8th et 17th arrondissements), the Bois de Boulogne, or the Jardin du Ranelagh (16th arrondissement).
-They are the perfect places for walks, bike rides or even roller blading.
+Another asset to western Paris is green spaces, such as the Parc Monceau (8th and 17th arrondissements), the Bois de Boulogne, or the Jardin du Ranelagh (16th arrondissement).
+They are the perfect places for walks, bike rides or even rollerblading.

-This little explanation arouse your curiosity and you want to have further about Western Paris?
-Come check our article about Western Paris presented by Lodgis!
+Has this aroused your curiosity and made you want to know more about Western Paris?
+Come check out our article on Western Paris presented by Lodgis!

-Eastern Paris: A Cheaper and a “bobo” (bourgeois-bohemians) area
+Eastern Paris: A cheaper and “bobo” (bourgeois-bohemians) area

-The neighborhoods located in Eastern Paris (18th et 20th arrondissements) are very much appreciated by smaller families, with affordable rents and mid-sized apartments (3 or 4 rooms) big enough to fit families with 1 or 2 kid(s).
+The neighborhoods in Eastern Paris (18th and 20th arrondissements) are very popular with smaller families, with affordable rents and mid-sized apartments (3 or 4 rooms) big enough to fit families with 1 or 2 kids.

-Although schools are not as reputed as in Western Paris, the many green spaces (Parc de la Villette, Les Quais, Les Buttes Chaumont…), the cultural blending and the excellent public transport links are major assets to this part of the city.
+The many green spaces in this area (Parc de la Villette, Les Quais, Les Buttes Chaumont…), the cultural diversity and the excellent public transport links are major assets to this part of the city.

-“Bobos” families and families of artists looking for an ‘ original’ place to live will find just what they’re after in the 10th, 11th or the 12th arrondissements of Paris (lofts, family-friendly renovated duplexes for artists etc.)
+“Bobos” families and families looking for an original place to live will find just what they’re after in the 10th, 11th or the 12th arrondissements of Paris (lofts, family-friendly renovated duplexes, etc.)

-For further information about this area, feel free to read our article about Eastern Paris!
+For further information about this area, feel free to check out our article about Eastern Paris!